genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_customise-look-and-feel.md

 ## Styling other parts of application
-This was only small part of platforms capabilities in terms of styling.
-You can read more about our powerful design system configuration in more details in [here](/front-end/design-systems/introduction/)
+This was only small part of the platform's capabilities in terms of styling.
+You can read more about design-system configuration [here](/front-end/design-systems/introduction/).